N35T/PrivateCA/README.md

 - [Issuing Certificates](#issuing-certificates)
 - [Trusting the Certificates](#trusting-the-certificates)

+## Additional Information
+This project was made in the distributed Systeme lecture of the DHBW (SoSe24).
+The minimal requirements specified were:
+- local DNS routing using a Pihole.
+- private CA for SSL certificates in the local network for creating local domains.
+- API endpoint of the CA, that can process the CSR (Certificate Signing Request) created by the certification client.

+These mimimal requirements were exceeded and additional features were implemented
+- Certification client can manage local nginx proxy configuration
+- Certification client can set up the CA automatically

+Furthermore, we took the time to create a **detailed documentation** on how to reproduce.

 ## DNS Setup
 In order to have custom domain names without having to access a public domain, you will have to setup your own DNS server.